 • Take a tour of the residence hall, interest house, fraternity, sorority, house or apartment where your student lives.

 • Ask your student to give you a custom tour of her or his favorite places on campus.

 • Visit the Welty Student Health Center and have your student get a flu shot.
 The cost of the shot is $25.

-• Visit the Stevens Gallery in the Reid Campus Center and the Sheehan Gallery in Olin Hall.
+• Visit the Stevens Gallery in the Reid Campus Center.

 • Take a sculpture and public art tour of campus.

 • Work out with your student at the Baker Ferguson Fitness Center.

 • Borrow a bike from your student’s roommate or from Allegro Cyclery downtown and ride with your student up the Mill Creek trail to Rooks Park.